luigifcruz/blade/README.md

 - 🧰 Comprehensive C++20 support for robust and maintainable codebase.
 - 🔄 Modular DSP architecture for flexible and extensible signal processing solutions.
 - 🚀 Just-in-time (JIT) compilation of CUDA kernels for maximum performance and runtime customizability.

-BLADE (Breakthrough Listen Accelerated DSP Engine) is a modern, high-performance signal processing library for radio telescopes, such as the Allen Telescope Array.
-Written in modern C++20, it utilizes CUDA for accelerated processing, Python bindings for ease of use, and just-in-time (JIT) compilation of CUDA kernels for runtime customizability.
-BLADE is designed to be flexible and extensible to support other radio telescopes.

 The library structures into Modules, Pipelines, and Runners: